heusalagroup/fi.hg.matrix/README.md

 The official SDK was too complex and bloat for OpenWRT devices and did not easily rollup as a full minified single file.

-Our version takes space about 50k including all dependencies except standard library.
+Our compiled version takes space about 50kB.
+That's *including* all dependencies except standard library.
+It runs on the browser as well as on the NodeJS LTS v8 and up.

 ### It's MIT licenced